YG-Deaq17/Xion-Shell/README.md

 Discord: https://discord.gg/Nu6kPrsm
 GitHub: https://github.com/YG-Deaq17/Xion-Shell

+Login: admin
+Password: sha256
+This for who don't wanna check the code, 'cause before using shell, user must sign in to system.

 If you find errors or omissions, contact the publisher: usersoft-incorpareted@inbox.ru or directly to the developer’s email;
 sttipshow@gmail.com